Free flu vaccination is available for the following group of people:

 - Nervous system diseases that affect breathing

-- Severe asthma, including ones that require frequent visits to the doctor or multiple medication
+- Severe asthma, including ones that require frequent visits to the doctor or multiple medications

 - Children aged between 6 months to 10 years who are taking aspirin long-term